lemniscus/osdi-client/README.md

 ### MatcherInterface<a name="matcher"></a>

 The role of Matcher classes is to take an object on one system and find its corresponding object (its "twin"), if one exists, on the other system.
-Matchers are relevant for entities that can be updated on the AN side, most notably People.
+Matchers are relevant for entities that can be updated on the Action Network side, most notably People.
 They may not be needed for lightweight entities, like [Taggings](https://actionnetwork.org/docs/v2/taggings), which link a Person to a Tag and don't have much identity of their own.

 Namespace: `Civi\Osdi\ActionNetwork\Matcher`